Search results for "moodle"

 Open Athens account

 If you wish to use some of the online resources outside of college, you will be asked to enter your Athens account details.
-This system simply protects the resources that we have subscribed to.
 All full-time students will have an account set up at the start of the year.
+It gives you access to the system which protects the resources we have subscribed to.
 There is no cost to you, it’s simply your usual college network login, with ‘qec’ added in front of your username.

 Example: Username = qec012345 and Password – 1234Abcd